Thanksgiving Chicken & Gravy

 3

-Finish the gravy & serve!
+Finish the gravy and serve!
 I like finish this chicken gravy off with just a splash of heavy cream.
-Why? ⇢ The amount of Worcestershire sauce in the roasted chicken drippings makes the gravy look pretty dark & taste a little intense.
-Just a splash of heavy cream rounds out all the flavor & lightens up the color.
-Making chicken gravy is really all about judgment, so go with what feels (& tastes!) right.
+Why? ⇢ The amount of Worcestershire sauce in the roasted chicken drippings makes the gravy look pretty dark and taste a little intense.
+Just a splash of heavy cream rounds out all the flavor and lightens up the color.
+Making chicken gravy is really all about judgment, so go with what feels (and tastes!) right.

 Print